spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/creating-custom-react-components.md

 ## React

 For the React components, you can use `useMediaLibrary`.
-It hooks into the Medialibrary Pro JavaScript core.
+It hooks into the Media Library Pro JavaScript core.
 This makes it very easy to use in functional components.
 If you are building a class component, there are several tutorials available online on how to wrap a custom hook in a higher-order component for use in class components.

 For more extensive examples, [see the pre-built UI components on GitHub](TODO-link:#examples)